KV331's SynthMaster One

 Getting into it

 SynthMaster One offers a wide range of features with an interface that keeps everything upfront and available for tweaking at all times.
 Including the ability to import waveforms, wavetables and MIDI files; SynthMaster One is an affordable, advanced synthesizer equipped to fill the needs of music creators at every level.
 SynthMaster One’s architecture is intuitive and easy to navigate, but boasts enough flexibility and depth to deliver a limitless range of electronic sounds.
-It consists of two Oscillators with associate Sub Oscillators, the mixed outputs of which feed into two filters, which in turn output to one or two envelope modulated amplifiers, followed by a series of master FX.
+It consists of two Oscillators with associate Sub Oscillators, the mixed outputs of which feed into two filters, which in turn outputs to one or two envelope modulated amplifiers and finally, followed by a series of master FX.
 SynthMaster One’s two stereo oscillators are capable of loading standard analogue-style waveforms, as well as sampled single-cycle waveforms and wavetables.
 SynthMaster One has the ability to emulate desirable analogue synth sounds.
 For the price point, SynthMaster One is an extremely complex and capable plug-in, sure to satisfy any music creator that enjoys utilizing synthesizers in their work flow.The Oscillators

 - 800 inspiring factory presets from a world class team of sound designers.